kylamedina/revealjs-docpad/README.md

 # [Reveal.js](http://lab.hakim.se/reveal-js/) skeleton for [DocPad](https://github.com/bevry/docpad)
 Create reveal.js presentations using DocPad.

+Based on [this](https://github.com/DjebbZ/revealjs-docpad), but I wasn't able to get it running.
+My fork fixes the issue I was having with the slide collection.
+I also updated to the most recent version of Reveal.js, switched from Markdown to Jade on the slide pages, and am using Stylus for my own theme.

 ## Description

 Gives you everything to directly start writing your reveal.js slides, with an optional menu to navigate between them.